 Member responsibility: Member is responsible for regular cleaning of floor and professional cleaning of carpet, as required.

 Co-op responsibility: Co-op will repair, replace, as necessary.
 Co-op flooring contractor will do member replacements as time allows.
 Co-op may assist in door adjustments, if required.
 Once every two years carpet cleaning.
 At the time of flooring replacement Laminate will be installed where linoleum was on the main level.

-Improvements: Member may replace floor covering with proper approval.
+Improvements: Member may replace floor covering with proper

+approval.
 Use of glued down rubber backed carpet and floor tiles, is prohibited.
 When eligible for replacement member may qualify for partial cost coverage.

+17. APPLIANCES:

-17.APPLIANCES: Original item: Each unit is equipped with a stove, fridge and dryer.
-If the fridge breaks down due to mechanical failure the co-op will reimburse a member up to a maximum of \$150 for food loss.
-Member responsibility: Member is responsible for reporting problems and proper care of appliances.
+Original item: Each unit is equipped with a stove, fridge and dryer.
+If the fridge breaks down due to mechanical failure the co-op will reimburse a member up to a maximum of proper care of appliances.
 Harsh oven cleaner should not be used in oven, only use environmentally friendly cleaner.
-Do not use any oven cleaner during the self- cleaning cycle.
+Do not use any oven cleaner during the self-cleaning cycle.
 Do not use abrasive cleaning pads on stove top or consol.
-If fridge break down occurs members are responsible for taking measures such as using coolers and ice, using neighbours or family fridges etc. Co-op responsibility: Repairs and replacement with possible charge if neglect or damage is apparent.
-Improvements: Members may use their own fridge and stove or dryer, but the co-op is not responsible for repair of same, and member will be responsible for storage of SMHC appliances within the unit.
-Extra basement fridges are discouraged.
+If fridge break down occurs members are responsible for taking measures such as using coolers and ice, using neighbours or family fridges etc.